pradovera/pradovera.github.io/_pages/about.md

   - /about.html
 ---

-Since August 2025, I am an Assistant Professor at Stockholm University in the [Research Group of Computational Mathematics](https://www.su.se/english/research/research-groups/computational-mathematics), working on model order reduction methods for complex parametric problems.
-Since 2024, I have also served as chair of the [Numerical Analysis Seminar Series](https://www.kth.se/math/kalender/semna?date=2024-10-01&length=10000).
+Since August 2025, I am an Assistant Professor at Stockholm University in the [Research Group of Computational Mathematics](https://www.su.se/english/research/research-groups/computational-mathematics).
+I work in *numerical analysis and scientific computing*, focusing on *approximation theory, model reduction, and computational linear algebra for complex PDE problems*.

+I am also chair of the [Numerical Analysis Seminar Series](https://www.math-stockholm.se/en/kalender/semna?date=2024-10-01&length=10000) since 2024 and of the [Computational Mathematics Seminar Series](https://www.math-stockholm.se/en/kalender/seminar-computation?date=2026-04-01&length=10000) since 2026.

-Before that, I was a postdoctoral researcher at KTH and the University of Vienna, working with Prof. Sara Zahedi and Prof. Ilaria Perugia on numerical methods for parametric PDEs, wave propagation, and multiphase flow.
+Before working at SU, I was a postdoctoral researcher at KTH and the University of Vienna, working with Prof. Sara Zahedi and Prof. Ilaria Perugia on numerical methods for parametric PDEs, wave propagation, and multiphase flow.

 I completed my PhD at EPFL in 2021 under the supervision of Prof. Fabio Nobile.